 The third criteria for an invention to be patentable is utility.
 An invention has utility if it is useful.
 An invention is useful if it can be used for a non-criminal purpose that is something more than mere trash.
 Generally, any suitable use is sufficient for patentability.

 The fourth, and last, criteria for an invention to be patentable is non-obviousness.
 An invention is non-obvious when it, or an obvious precursor, is not present in the prior art.

-We recommend a professional prior art search to determine what is prior art.
+Carson Patents® recommends our professional prior art search for patenting step one search to determine what is prior art.
 Read more about patent eligibility at the USPTO.